helidon-io/helidon/docs/mp/reactivemessaging/weblogic.md

 > [!WARNING]
 > When using the legacy WebLogic T3 thin clients, make sure to start the Helidon application with `--add-opens=java.base/java.io=ALL-UNNAMED` to allow reflection with the legacy wlthint3client.

-Updated versions of thin T3 clients that are compatible with modern Jakarta runtimes can be downloaded from [Oracle Software Delivery Cloud][oracle-software-delivery-cloud] as `wlthint3client.jakarta`.
+Updated versions of thin T3 clients that are compatible with modern Jakarta runtimes can be downloaded from [Oracle Software Delivery Cloud][oracle-software] as `wlthint3client.jakarta`.
 However, Jakarta based thin clients can be placed on the Helidon classpath and used with this specialized connector or the [JMS connector][jms-connector] After the download, the thin T3 client artefact needs to be installed in the Maven repository accessible from the application build.

 ## Maven Coordinates

-To enable WebLogic JMS connector, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable WebLogic JMS connector, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>